doriantaylor/owl-transformation/README.md

 ### Applying Transformations

-This group of properties is responsible for relating `tfo:Transform` to the actual data objects they transform.
+This group of properties is responsible for relating `tfo:Function` to the actual data objects they transform.

 <div id="completes" class="section" about="[tfo:completes]"